oceandatabank/Data-policy/README_en.md

       Citation instructions vary by source:

-      - **NSTC-funded projects and voluntarily contributed datasets**
+      - **For NSTC-funded projects and voluntarily contributed datasets**
         Use the same format as *Ship Underway Data*.

-      - **Published journal articles and international open-access databases**
+      - **For Published journal articles and international open-access databases**
-        These sources are not owned by ODB.
-If your requested data includes such sources (*), the original sources will be provided and should be cited accordingly (**).
+        As these sources are not owned by ODB (*), the original sources will be provided and should be cited accordingly (**).

         <br>